vertesia/examples/semantic-layer-invoice-line-item-extraction/README.md

-# Magic PDF Sample Script
+# Semantic Layer Sample: Invoice Line Item Extraction

-A command-line tool that uploads a PDF file to Vertesia and triggers the Magic PDF analysis
+A command-line tool that uploads an invoice PDF file to Vertesia and triggers the semantic layer analysis.

 ## Features

 - Upload a PDF and get a structured XML conversion that includes images OCR and also captures the meaning of the page layouts.
+- Extract line items as a table in a custom format

 ## Installation